red-gate/Tech-Radar/README.md

 The radar is less appropriate for early stage products where we are still finding product/market fit (the concerns are less likely to be technical at this stage) though we still recommend it as a good set of default options.
 Our intention is that products we commit to develop/sell do adhere to the tech stack in this radar.

+## Tech-Radar vs Library Tech-Radar
+`radars.csv` represents the high-level technology in use at Redgate.
+It include techniques, platforms, languages and frameworks that we use as well as tools.
+It also includes libraries that have accomplish significant tasks where the cost of change is high (for example, Test frameworks, mocking libraries or user interface).

+`radar_libraries.csv` gives a very detailed view of the libraries we use, including our npm and NuGet dependencies.
+These should be libraries whose use does not cause knock-on dependencies.
+As a general guideline if your library contains many dependencies that enforce choice on others it should probably be in `radar.csv`

 ## Quadrants

 The quadrants help us organize the entries on the Radar.
 We've adopted the same quadrants as Thoughtworks (see their [FAQ](https://www.thoughtworks.com/radar/faq))